 58 cm = 5’10” – 6’2″

 However, I’m a little more lenient about this requirement.
 Bike gears are a little bit like blades on a razor.
-You’ll find that once you get past 8 or 9, you have enough gears to get you riding and to keep up with about anybody.
-Beyond that, they are nice to have, but they can be an expense that discourages new riders.
+You’ll find that once you get past 8 or 9 gears, you have enough gears to get you riding and to outpace just about anyone.
+Beyond that, they are nice to have, but they are an expense that discourages new riders.

 And that’s not what I want to do.

-That said, what I love about the GT brand of bikes is that they are not as well-known as some of the others… so it is often to find them “on sale”.
+That said, what I love about the Diamondback brand of bikes is that they are not as well-known as some of the others (at least not their road bikes)… so it is often easier to find them “on sale”.
 And, they tend to slightly over-price them (in my opinion), which means that once a year they are absolutely desperate to unload their stock.

-At the time I am writing this, you can get their GTR Series 2 bike for about $700.
-That is about $300 less than the nearest competitor for the same quality of bike.
+At the time I am writing this, you can get their Century 1 bike for super cheap.
+Last I checked, their price is about $300 less than the nearest competitor for the same quality of bike.

 The first thing I like about this bike is its geometry.
 They have designed this bike to be the perfect blend of speed and comfort.
 The 73.5 degree seat-tube angle move the rider about 2 degrees more upright than most true race bikes.
 This relieves stress on the lower back and creates a more balanced riding position for all-day comfort.